Suredbits/sb-api/README.md

 - `socket:exchange` - crypto market data logging
 - `validation` - logs the validation of incoming data from the API

 To activate logging output for a given namespace you need to set the `DEBUG` environment variable.
 Namespaces are hierarchically organized with `:` as the level separator.
-So setting `DEBUG` to `socket` activates the `socket:base`, `socket:ppc` and `socket:exchange` namespaces.
 It's possible to specify multiple namespaces by comma-separating them. `DEBUG=*` causes all namespaces to get logged.
+Setting `DEBUG` to `socket:*` activates the `socket:base`, `socket:ppc` and `socket:exchange` namespaces.

-`DEBUG=lightning,socket:base,socket:ppc` would enabling logging of all Lightning activity, the functionality common for all sockets and the functionality common for pay-per-call sockets (NBA & NFL).
+`DEBUG=lightning:*,socket:base,socket:ppc` would enabling logging of all Lightning activity, the functionality common for all sockets and the functionality common for pay-per-call sockets (NBA & NFL).